Maceris/Ikala-Plugins/TestPlugins/README.md

 ## Standalone

-`TestStandalone` is just a plugin that has no dependencies.
-It should work fine.
+`TestStandalone` is a minimal plugin with no dependencies.

 ## Cyclic dependencies